 windcatchers are usually small polygons or regular polygons.
 The windcatcher is made up of a tall tower that is located on the roof or the tallest section of the house.

 Generally, windcatchers were built on a part of a desert house called "Hoz Khane".The Hoz Khane was a kind of Iranian room, which usually had a small tank of water.
-Due to the existence of a water pool, the temperature of these rooms was less than the
+Due to the existence of a water pool, the temperature of these rooms was lower than the

 The windcatchers are generally made of brick and mud and to secure them against the wind, wooden beams were used.
 Also, the exterior faces were decorated with Plaster and brick.
 Their operation is like a cooler.
 The wind enters the room through the vents.
-After the collision with the water, evaporation carries out.
-The temperature difference in these rooms is usually between 5 up to 8 degrees lower than the others.
+After the collision with the water, evaporation is carried out.
+The temperature difference in these rooms is usually between 5 to 8 degrees lower than the others.

 1- Moving the fresh air inside the home